By: Dana Luzon, Au.D., FAAA, Board-Certified Doctor of Audiology

 Over 36 million American adults have some degree of hearing loss.
-That’s more than four times the amount of people who live in
+That’s more than four times the amount of people who live in New York City.

 The statistics are shocking, and even more so knowing that more than half of those 36 million Americans are under the age of 65.
 Make an appointment with an audiologist this October during National Audiology Awareness Month.

 “Hearing loss can be caused by exposure to loud noises, family history of hearing loss, trauma or ear disease, harm to the inner ear, illness, and deterioration due to the normal aging process,” explains Dr. Dana Luzon.
 The amount of noise Americans are exposed to today plays an important role in the recent increase of hearing loss across the nation.
 It’s no longer just a health concern for seniors.